Ghaznavid–Samanid war: Background

-In 994 AD, Samanid Amir Nuh II invited Ghaznavids Amir Sabuktigin to intervene in the rebellion of Fa'iq and Abu Ali Simjuri in Khorasan.
+In 994 AD, Samanid Amir Nuh II invited Ghaznavid Amir Sabuktigin to intervene in the rebellion of Fa'iq and Abu Ali Simjuri in Khorasan.
 Sabuktigin successful in his campaign, was rewarded with the governorship of Balkh, Tukharistan, Bamiyan, Ghor and Gharchistan and Mahmud was appointed in the charge of Khorasan in the place of Abu Ali Simjuri.
 Mahmud established Nishapur his headquarter.
 Shortley after, Abu Ali Simjuri and Fa'iq invaded Mahmud which led him to abandon Nishapur.
 Prior to Sabuktigin's death in 997 AD, Ismail was appointed as the successor of the province of Balkh and Ghazni.
 Following Sabuktigin's death, Ismail swiftly proceeded to Balkh and proclaimed himself ruler.
 Mahmud claiming the throne fought in the Battle of Ghazni, leading Ismail's defeat and Mahmud's proclamation of ruler.
 During Mahmud's absence in Khorasan, Samanid Amir Mansur II sent Tuzan Beg (Begtuzun) to govern the province.

 Conflicts

 War with Mansur and Abd al-Malik

 In 998 AD, Mahmud making himself as the ruler of his father's provinces, paid homage to Samanid Amir Mansur II, who confirmed his possession of the provinces of Balkh, Bust, Tirmidh, Herat except Khorasan.
 He sent letter to Amir Mansur demanding Khorasan but the amir refused to change his decision.
 Unable to secure Khorasan by negotiations Mahmud invaded Khorasan.
 In 999 AD, Amir Mansur was assassinated by Fa'iq and Begtuzun who suspected the amir of sympathising with Mahmud.
-Subsequently his younger brother Abd al-Malik II was raised to the throne.
+Subsequently, his younger brother Abd al-Malik II was raised to the throne.
 Mahmud took up the cause of the deposed monarch and advanced to Sarakhs to confront Fā'iq and Begtüzün, who fled to Marv upon his approach.
 He pursued them and encamped before Marv, but before any conflict ensued, a peace agreement was reached.
 Under its terms, Mahmud was confirmed as ruler of Herat, Balkh, and other territories, while Begtuzun retained command of the Khurasan troops.